Program Admission

 Recommendations

-At least two and at most three recommendation letters are required.
-These should be from persons able to evaluate your academic potential (e.g., faculty member) and professional or volunteer experience (e.g., a supervisor).
-Applicants are discouraged from asking for recommendations from individuals or acquaintances who have not overseen their professional, volunteer, or academic work.
+The program requires a minimum of two and maximum of three recommendation letters.
+These should be from persons able to evaluate the applicant’s academic potential (e.g., faculty member) and/or professional or volunteer experience (e.g., a supervisor).

-You will also be asked if you do or do not waive the right to review the recommendation sent on your behalf.
-Each recommender will be informed of the decision and asked to upload their recommendation electronically to ASU.
-Do not email, mail, or fax materials.
+Applicants are discouraged from asking for recommendations from individuals or acquaintances who have not overseen their academic, professional, or volunteer work.
+Applicants will be asked if they do or do not waive the right to review the recommendation sent on their behalf.
+Each recommender will be informed of the decision and asked to send their recommendation electronically to ASU.
+Do not email, mail or fax materials.
+Program faculty are unable to provide guidance or advice to individual applicants during the submission process.
+Faculty are also unable to provide feedback following admission decisions to individual applicants.

 You must have one set of transcripts from every college and university from which you earned a bachelor’s degree or higher sent to ASU.
 Official transcripts must be sent directly to ASU Admission Services from the issuing institution's records office either by mail or through a secured electronic transcript service.
 For transcripts sent through a secured transcript service, please select Arizona State University from the vendor's dropdown list to ensure the transcript is routed to the correct place.
 If an email address is requested you can route to gradtranscripts@asu.edu.
 ASU accepts unofficial transcripts as part of the application.
 This is the only way we will accept unofficial transcripts.
 Emailed transcripts are not acceptable.
-If you are admitted to the university, you will be required to send official transcripts to the university.
-Official transcripts are original academic credentials issued by the registrar of the institution attended, bearing the original raised or colored seal of the institution and the signature of your institution's registrar, academic official or recognized international organization.
-If you attended ASU, you do not need to request ASU transcripts to be sent.

 More about transcripts